Tlumach: History

 From the First Partition of Poland in 1772 until 1918, the town (named Tłumacz) was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district with the same name, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province (Crown land) in 1900.
 A post-office was opened in 1858.

 After the collapse of Austria-Hungary the town briefly became part of the Western Ukrainian Republic before returning to Poland when Poland repulsed the invading Red Army.
 The Peace of Riga in 1921, confirmed the Polish possession of Galicia.
 Tłumacz was the seat of a Powiat (district) in the Second Polish Republic.
-In 1921, its population was around 5,000, consisting 3,319 Poles, 1,395 Jews, 999 Ukrainians.
+In 1921, its population was around 5,000, consisting of 3,319 Poles, 1,395 Jews, 999 Ukrainians.
 The Ukrainians dominated in the villages around the town.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by the Soviet Union until 1941, then by Germany until 1944, and re-occupied by the Soviet Union, which annexed it from Poland in 1945.
 The Germans, with the assistance of local Ukrainians, murdered the Jews.
 Only about 30 Jews survived.
 Poles who survived the war were forced by the Soviets to leave Tlumacz after 1945.
 Most of them settled in Lower Silesia; they organized themselves into the Association of Inhabitants of Tlumacz, which is located in Wrocław.

 Until 18 July 2020, Tlumach was the administrative center of Tlumach Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Tlumach Raion was merged into Ivano-Frankivsk Raion.